percona/pmm/source/qan-top-ten.rst

 	  style="display:none;"
 	></a>

-By default, |qan| shows the top *ten* queries.
+By default, QAN shows the top *ten* queries.
 You can sort queries by any column - just click the small arrow to the right of the column name.
 Also you can add a column for each additional field which is exposed by the data source by clicking the ``+`` sign on the right edge of the header and